mpmumau/C-Linked-List/README.md

 a pointer) as a parameter.

 Also note that the data stored within the linked lists's nodes is pointed to by a void pointer.
-Therefor, you must keep be aware of your own data types, and must cast all pointers to data objects as void pointers (void *).
+Therefore, you must keep be aware of your own data types, and must cast all pointers to data objects as void pointers (void *).

 ## Available Functions

 ### void list_push(List **head, void *data);
-Takes a void pointer of data as well as the address of a head pointer and adds it to the end of the list
+Takes a void pointer of data as well as the address of a list pointer and add a node containing that data to the end of the list

 #### Example: